-Root canal treatment, also known as endodontics, is a dental procedure designed to treat infection or irreversible inflammation of the nerve or pulp of a tooth.
-This may be caused by deep decay, a fracture of the tooth, or severe periodontal disease.
+Root Canal Treatment, also known as endodontics, is a dental procedure carried out by Root Canal Treatment Specialists in London who are trained to treat an infection or irreversible inflammation of the nerve or pulp of a tooth.
+If left untreated, this may be caused by deep decay, a fracture of the tooth, or severe periodontal disease.

 A tooth is made up of three parts:

 - The enamel, which is the hard outer coating of a tooth.

 - The dentine, a softer, bone-like material that supports the enamel.

 - The pulp, which is soft tissue (containing nerves and blood vessels) at the centre of the tooth.

 The pulp has a path that runs down through the inside of the tooth and into the gum and jawbone.
 This path is known as a root canal.
 In some cases, a single tooth can have more than one root canal.
 The term root canal is slightly misleading because it implies that the pulp and the root canal of the tooth are empty.
 However, the pulp and the root canal are made up of soft tissue that contains nerves and blood vessels.

 If the pulp becomes infected by bacteria, it will begin to die, which could result in the loss of the tooth.
 There is also the risk that the infection could spread down into the root canal, which may lead to the development of a painful dental abscess (a pus-filled swelling).
 The infection could then spread to your gums (causing a perio-endo lesion) or the tissue and bones that support your teeth (periodontitis).